TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   }
 }
 confidence = "high" only if "unverified_or_unknown" is empty for that match.
 Otherwise cap at "medium" or "low."
+At the time of initial generation, "lineup_check" and "late_adjustment" are always written with the default values shown above — they only get populated later, by Step B4.6.

 STEP B4.5 — PRESERVE ALREADY-PREDICTED AND ALREADY-GRADED MATCHES If today's date already has a file, copy any match that already has a non-null "predicted_outcome" into the new output completely unchanged — whether or not it has been graded yet.
-A prediction is generated exactly once per match and locked in permanently; never regenerate odds, key_factors, weather_check, altitude_check, or any other Step B1-B4 field for a match that already has a prediction, even on a later run the same day.
+A prediction is generated exactly once per match and locked in permanently; never regenerate odds, key_factors, weather_check, altitude_check, referee_check, or any other Step B1-B4 field for a match that already has a prediction, even on a later run the same day.
+The one exception is "lineup_check" and "late_adjustment," which Step B4.6 below may still update on a later run.
 Only generate fresh data for a match that doesn't yet have a predicted_outcome in today's file.

+STEP B4.6 — OPPORTUNISTIC LINEUP CHECK (the one exception to the lock) For any match in today's file that already has a locked predicted_outcome but "lineup_check.confirmed" is still false, check whether kickoff is within roughly 90 minutes.
+If not, leave it alone — this is the normal, expected state for most runs and is never an error.

+If kickoff is within that window, search for the officially confirmed starting lineups for both teams.
+If found, set "lineup_check.confirmed" to true, "checked_at" to the current time, and list in "notable_absences" any genuinely new, previously-unknown absence of a key starter — one that was NOT already flagged in "unverified_or_unknown" or "key_factors" at original prediction time.
+A confirmed lineup that matches expectations is not itself notable and doesn't need an entry here.

+Only if a genuinely new absence is found, also populate "late_adjustment"
+with:
+  "checked_at": the same timestamp as above "informed_probability": a recalculated {"teamA_win","draw","teamB_win"}
+    reflecting only this specific new absence "reasoning": the specific named absence driving this number This is the ONE exception to the prediction lock.
+Every other field — including "adjusted_probability" itself — remains exactly as originally locked and is never touched. "late_adjustment" exists for transparency only; it is never used for grading, which always runs off the original "adjusted_probability" per Step A2.
+If no genuinely new absence is found, leave "late_adjustment" as null.

 STEP B5 — VALIDATE BEFORE WRITING
-Build the full array fresh from this run's data for today's date — never edit, append to, or merge with a previous run's output file, except for the preservation rule above.
+Build the full array fresh from this run's data for today's date — never edit, append to, or merge with a previous run's output file, except for the preservation rules above.
 Before writing anything, verify ALL of the following, and do not proceed to the Final Step until every check passes:
   - The result is syntactically valid JSON: no duplicate keys, no missing commas, no two array elements or object key-value pairs placed next to